Skip to Main Content

 Electronic journals held by UNT, including current holdings by database.
 These are full-text journals, in most cases, though some may have "embargoed" content (usually the last 6-18 months) that is only available by individual subscription.

-• Willis Library - current journals and bound volumes located on the 3rd Floor (front left from elevator)
+• Willis Library - Most journals (current issues and bound volumes) related to psychology should be located on the 3rd Floor (front left from elevator)

 • Remote Storage (Libraries Annex) - Journals published before 1980.
 For retrieval click on the request button in the catalog.
 Five volumes at a time may be requested.
-These materials are generally available 24 hours later (weekdays only) at the circulation desk of the appropriate library.
+These materials are generally available 24 hours later (weekdays only) at the main service desk of Willis, Sycamore or Discovery Park Library.

-• Reserves Desk-Certain journals will at times be located at the Reserves Desk of the Libraries.
+• Reserves - Certain journals will at times be located at the main service desk of Willis, Sycamore, or Discovery Park Library.